Know your worth: Supporting Leadership revisited

 • Time - you are a creator of time.

-You are generous and hard working, you enable others by assuming responsibilities.
+You are generous and hard working, you enable others by assuming extensive responsibilities.

 • Action - you make things happen.